opalmedapps/opal-app/docs/deployment/ci-cd.md

     the brand-new commit made by semantic-release.
 For the build to use to the newly committed version in `config.xml`, it must be on a new pipeline running on the latest commit, i.e. the commit created by semantic-release and tagged with a version number.
-- Second pipeline runs on the _tag_ created by semantic-release (which is on the new commit)
+- The second pipeline runs on the _tag_ created by semantic-release (which is on the new commit)
   - Stage 1: `build`
     - `build android`/`build ios`: The build executes automatically using the new version number in `config.xml` committed by semantic-release.